-A scientist costume can easily be customized for children, teens or adults.
-All it takes is a lab coat -- made from a T-shirt or purchased -- markers and a few accessories to complete the costume.
+A scientist costume can be easily customized for children, high school teens or adults.
+All it takes is a lab coat made from a T-shirt or purchased as well as markers and a few accessories to complete the costume.
+Scientists wear lab coats as part of their personal protective equipment to prevent chemicals, such as liquid nitrogen or acids, from splashing on their clothes while they work in the lab.
 After the party, use the scientist clothing and props as part of a child's dress-up wardrobe.

 The accessories, hair and lab coat decorations vary with the type of scientist.
-Purchase white lab coat from an online shop or thrift store, or make one from a T-shirt.
-A traditional lab coat reaches to the knees to protect the scientist's clothing from chemicals.
-But scientists also wear thigh-length coats too, so keep this in mind when selecting a T-shirt for the DIY lab coat.
-If you've purchased a lab coat, skip to "Customizing Your Coat."
+Purchase a white lab coat from an online shop or thrift store or make one from a T-shirt.
+A traditional lab coat reaches the knees to protect the scientist's clothing from chemicals.
+Scientists also wear thigh-length coats too, so keep this in mind when selecting a T-shirt for a DIY lab coat.

 Video of the Day

 White is the standard color for lab coats, but Bill Nye often wore light blue on The Science Guy TV program.
 You can use a T-shirt of either color for your DIY lab coat.

 Using a yardstick or ruler, draw a straight line down the center of the T-shirt from the top of the collar or the bottom of the V-neck to the hemline.
 Cut along the line from top to bottom.
 Check to see if the bottom of the shirt hangs about thigh-length.
 If it is too long, as it may be on a child, measure and cut the length to fit.

 Using a hot glue gun, adhere the CD envelopes to both sides of the lap coat's front to make pockets.
 Alternatively, cut square shapes from another old T-shirt.
 Hot glue or hand-sew the patch pockets to the front of the lab coat—one near the top and one on each side below the waist.